Family Doctor Wait Times in Canada: A 2026 Province-by-Province Guide

 By the Numbers: How Many Canadians Lack a Family Doctor

-- 6.5 million Canadians without a regular family physician (Statistics Canada, 2024).
+- 6.5 million Canadians without a regular family doctor (Statistics Canada, 2024).

 - Only 38 percent get a same- or next-day appointment when sick (Commonwealth Fund, 2023; CIHI, 2024).